MrChaker/MrChaker/README.md

 <li>🔝 I’m looking to collaborate on some interesting project</li>
 <li>💻 MERN Stack Developer</li>
 <li>📫 How to reach me: chaker.atallah@pinely.eu</li>
+<li>I've been using bitBucket for work , that's why contribution graph is not very stacked </li>
 </ul>

 <div>